-In March 2018 Prosper entered into a definitive agreement to acquire the option to earn a 100% interest in the Currie Project.
+In March 2018, Prosper entered into a definitive agreement to acquire the option to earn a 100% interest in the Currie Project.
 The 2,000 hectare Currie Project, 8 km south of the Destor-Porcupine fault, is underlain by altered volcanic and metasedimentary rocks of the Abitibi greenstone belt.
-The Currie is 9 km north of Prosper Gold's newly optioned Egan Gold Project.
 The property hosts the Grindstone Creek occurrence, a Gold-Silver-Zinc zone in massive and semi-massive pyrite-sericite schist (GCZ).
-The GCZ is trends east-west and is hosted by graphitic phyllite cut by felsic dykes and bounded on the north and south by volcanic rocks.
+The sequence strikes ESE and dips steeply southwest as interpreted from drilling.
+Rocks are strained and especially the felsic volcanic rocks show a strong SW dipping single phase fabric into which any earlier layering would have been transposed.
+Diabase, a dyke or sill, dips steeply with the strata.
+Drill intersection modeling shows it is a branching anastomosing unit or swarm with two or three separate arms.
+The diabase envelope trends ESE, dips steeply, and is about 70m at its thickest.
+Overburden thickness is consistently about 50 m as shown by the earlier holes and the geology is inferred from drill results to date and from geophysical data, mainly airborne magnetics.
+Known mineralization is between 120 m to 300 m below surface and occupies a zone about 300 m long, 100 m wide.